Alaska's Industrial Coatings Specialists

 Coating Inspector Program Level 1 & 2 — inspection and QC capability on every project.

-Qualified Products certification for field application of industrial maintenance coatings.
+Qualified Procedures certification for field application of industrial maintenance coatings on complex industrial structures.